QuantMarineEcoLab/quantmarineecolab.github.io/join/index.md

 - ANFS 933: Design, Analysis, and Interpretation of Experiments

 Depending on your specific interests, I might not be the best advisor for you at UNH.
-You may also want to reach out to [Dr. Melissa Aikens (plants, biology education)](https://colsa.unh.edu/person/melissa-aikens), [Dr. Elizabeth Fairchild (fish, fisheries)](https://colsa.unh.edu/person/elizabeth-fairchild), [Dr. Nathan Furey (fishes, sharks, animal movement)](https://colsa.unh.edu/person/nathan-furey), [Dr. Elizabeth Harvey (phytoplankton, harmful algal blooms)](https://colsa.unh.edu/person/elizabeth-harvey), [Dr. Brittany Jellison (marine invertebrates, intertidal systems, climate change)](https://colsa.unh.edu/person/brittany-jellison), [Dr. Gregg Moore (marine plants, restoration)](https://colsa.unh.edu/person/gregg-moore), and others in the [Biology Department](https://colsa.unh.edu/biological-sciences/people) or within the [College of Life Science And Agriculture](https://colsa.unh.edu/).
+You may also want to reach out to others in the [Biology Department](https://colsa.unh.edu/biological-sciences/people) or within the [College of Life Science And Agriculture](https://colsa.unh.edu/).

 ## Postdoctoral fellows

-In 2025, I may recruit for an additional postdoctoral fellow.
-The applicant would be expected to have a strong data science or mathematical background.
-There is a lot of flexibility for a postdoc to choose their own specific projects.
-Projects will revolve around small-scale and industrial fisheries questions, especially in relation to our [ongoing work in Madagascar](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1923707&HistoricalAwards=false).
-I will begin reviewing applications on Nov 25, 2024.
-The position start date is flexible, but January 2025 is ideal.
-Applicants must have a desire to mentor and promote an inclusive environment.
-If you are interested, please send an email and CV to Easton White (<Easton.White@unh.edu>).
+We are not currently actively recruiting any postdocs.
+However, you can still put in a general inquiry below, especially if you are interested in co-developing a proposal..

 I am also open to collaboratively working on proposals to help fund independent postdoctoral fellow positions through several different programs.